 An efficient stroke will significantly reduce wasted energy output through less drag in the water and a cleaner execution of hand and arm entry and recovery.
 When considering a swimming technique for any stroke, the analysis should follow the format described below, in this order:

 The leg kick will control the body position in the water, while the arm cycle will provide the propulsive force.
-The timing between the two is vital to the efficiency of the given stroke in order to provide a greater speed through the water with minimum wasted energy.
+The timing between the two is vital to the efficiency of the given stroke to provide a greater speed through the water with minimum wasted energy.

-Finally, breathing technique should be analysed to ensure that when you breathe your overall technique is not disrupted in any way that would cause a breakdown in efficiency.
+Finally, breathing technique should be analysed to ensure that when you breathe your overall technique is not disrupted in any way that would cause a breakdown of efficiency.

 Because of the required shoulder roll during backstroke swimming and a slightly weaker arm cycle, the legs play a more important part in adding a propulsive force to the stroke.
 The key, however, is to ensure that the feet work just under the water surface and not above it, to ensure that the full kicking movement is propulsive and not against thin air.

 The arm cycle

 Thumb first, arm fully extended, rotate the arm laterally through the shoulder joint, keeping in line with the body, gradually turning the hand laterally at the wrist ready for the entry.
 Allowing the opposite shoulder to drop will lift the recovery shoulder to help balance the stroke and create a more powerful propulsive phase.